-Applicants proposing to use animals must complete the following sections of the Je-S form:
+Applicants proposing to use animals must provide the following information:

 Animal Costs

 Detailing the costs associated with the purchase, breeding and maintenance of each species of animal.

 Animal Research

 Detailing any procedures categorised as moderate or severe (in accordance with the maximum prospective severity rating in the Home Office licence under which the work will be carried out) in order that the assessment of the proposal can balance the importance of the potential scientific advancement to the welfare of the animals.